-Early Intervention (53F-2-507)
+Enhanced Kindergarten Early Intervention Program (53F-2-507)

-The Early Intervention program (started as a four-year pilot program called Optional Enhanced Kindergarten) provides funding to LEAs to provide an extended kindergarten program.
-It is funded at \$7.5 million ongoing.
+The Enhanced Kindergarten Early Intervention Program provides funding to LEAs to provide an extended kindergarten program.
+It is funded at \$24,455,000 ongoing.
 Program funding is targeted to provide additional hours of instruction or other methods to students in kindergarten.
-The academic program designed by the LEA is focused on building age-appropriate literacy and numeracy skills, uses an evidence-based early instruction model, and is targeted to students at-risk.
+The academic program is focuses on building age-appropriate literacy and numeracy skills, uses an evidence-based early instruction model, and is targeted to students at-risk.